MicrosoftDocs/sql-docs/docs/connect/jdbc/using-always-encrypted-with-the-jdbc-driver.md

 ## Using column master key store providers for programmatic key provisioning

-When accessing encrypted columns, the Microsoft JDBC Driver for SQL Server transparently finds and calls the right column master key store provider to decrypt column encryption keys.
+To access encrypted columns, the Microsoft JDBC Driver for SQL Server transparently finds and calls the right column master key store provider to decrypt column encryption keys.
 Typically, your normal application code doesn't directly call column master key store providers.
 You may, however, instantiate and call a provider programmatically to provision and manage Always Encrypted keys.
 This step may be done to generate an encrypted column encryption key and decrypt a column encryption key as part column master key rotation, for example.
 For more information, see [Overview of Key Management for Always Encrypted](../../relational-databases/security/encryption/overview-of-key-management-for-always-encrypted.md).

 If you use a custom keystore provider, implementing your own key management tools may be required.
 When using keys stored in Windows Certificate Store or in Azure Key Vault, you can use existing tools, such as SQL Server Management Studio or PowerShell, to manage and provision keys.
 When using keys stored in the Java Key Store, you need to provision keys programmatically.
 The following example illustrates using the `SQLServerColumnEncryptionJavaKeyStoreProvider` class to encrypt the key with a key stored in the Java Key Store.